Here you will find current job vacancies in clinical research in Scotland.

 Grade: Band 6 (£30,401 - £38,046)

 Glasgow Clinical Research Facility (CRF) incorporates Clinical Research Facilities at the Queen Elizabeth University Hospital the Glasgow Royal Infirmary/Gartnavel General Hospital and the Paediatric Clinical Research Facility at Queen Elizabeth University Hospital.
 Jointly they provide a streamlined service to investigators to conduct their clinical research efficiently and safely.
 We are recruiting an innovative and enthusiastic Senior Clinical Research Nurse to assist us in providing high quality nursing care for patients and volunteers participating in Clinical Research.
-You will be working within the Clinical Research Facility's Gastrointestinal/hepatology Team.
-The applicant should be a Registered Nurse although with experience and an interest in Gastrointestinal/hepatology.
+You will be working within the Clinical Research Facility.
+The applicant should be a Registered Nurse.
 This is a fixed term post.